Evercoder/culori/docs/api.md

 ```

 By default, the color is converted to `lch` to perform the clamping, but any color space that contains a Chroma dimension can be used by sending an explicit `mode` argument.

+Likewise, the destination RGB gamut can be overriden with the corresponding parameter.

 ```js
 import { clampChroma } from 'culori';